Logan-Cormier/Logan-Cormier/README.md

-- 👋 Hi, I’m @Logan-Cormier
+- 👋 Hi, I’m Logan a software developer currently at IBM.
-- 👀 I’m interested in High Performance Computing, Alogorithms and competitive coding
+- 👀 I’m interested in distributed computing and security.
-- 🌱 I’m currently learning kubernetes
+- 🌱 I’m currently learning Hugo.
 - 💞️ I’m looking to collaborate.
 I want to be a part of your open-source community.
 - 📫 How to reach me logan@ibm.com